tejakandula-p31/Stock-Management-System/README.md

 ---

 ## 💡 Future Enhancements

-1.Use a database (e.g., SQLite) instead of in-memory storage 2.Export reports to Excel or PDF
+1. Use a database (e.g., SQLite) instead of in-memory storage
+2. Export reports to Excel or PDF
-3.Add login system for multiple users
+3. Add login system for multiple users
-4.Generate stock alerts when quantity is low 5.Graphical analysis of stock trends
+4. Generate stock alerts when quantity is low
+5. Graphical analysis of stock trends

+---